mvs-org/metaverse/README.md

 # The Metaverse(mvs)
+**Now switch to a private repository to develop.
+It will be merged when main-net go-live.**

 Metaverse is a decentralised system based on the blockchain technology, through which, a network of smart properties , digital identities and value intermediators are established.